 Step 3: Finishing Up

-When the thickest part of the breast reaches an internal temp of 165°F, it is fully cooked.
+When the thickest part of the breast reaches an internal temperature of 165°F, it is fully cooked.
 The thickest portion of the thigh should be about 175°F. Ensure the meat thermometer doesn’t touch the bone and get an inaccurate reading.

 Let the chicken rest for about 20 minutes.
 This allows the juices to redistribute throughout the meat.
+Carve the chicken and serve with steamed carrots and broccoli.
+Enjoy!

 Other Ways to Cook A Whole Chicken